keshavv-dadhich/Sentiment-Analysis/README.md

 -   4 - [Transformers](https://github.com/bentrevett/pytorch-sentiment-analysis/blob/main/4%20-%20Transformers.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bentrevett/pytorch-sentiment-analysis/blob/main/4%20-%20Transformers.ipynb)

     Finally, we'll show how to use the transformers library to load a pre-trained transformer model, specifically the BERT model from [this](https://arxiv.org/abs/1810.04805) paper, and use it for sequence classification.

-## Legacy Tutorials

-Previous versions of these tutorials used features from the torchtext library which are no longer available.
-These are stored in the [legacy](https://github.com/bentrevett/pytorch-sentiment-analysis/tree/main/legacy) directory.

 ## References